 The fair value of a non-financial asset is measured based on its highest and best use.
-The carrying value of the Group's non-financial assets, substantially property and equipment, approximate its fair value in the light of the assets' current use is presumed to be its highest and best use.
+The carrying value of the Group's non-financial assets, substantially property and equipment and intangible assets, approximate its fair value in the light of the assets' current use is presumed to be its highest and best use.

-19.6 Offsetting financial instruments
+21.6 Offsetting financial instruments